ballerina-guides/ftgo-microservices-example/README.md

 ### Running the module
 1. Set up a MySQL database and create the relevant tables using the queries in the `init.sql` file in the `order` directory.
 2. Configure the database connection properties as well as the endpoint configurations in the `Config.toml` file in the `order` directory.
-3. To run the consumer service, navigate to the `order` directory and execute `bal run` in the terminal.
+3. To run the order service, navigate to the `order` directory and execute `bal run` in the terminal.

 ## Accounting service
 The `accounting` service is used to charge payments to the consumer and to view the bills generated.